sermomac/miniCLIP/README.md

 # miniCLIP
-## A smaller yet effective implementation of CLIP
+## A smaller yet effective implementation of OpenAI CLIP